snowch/vast-docker-compose-examples/demos/streaming_lakehouse/DEMONSTRATING.md

 In this section, we perform a federated query to populate Iceberg on Vast S3 with data from Vast DB.

+> [!NOTE]
+> We limit records to around 100 so we don't overwhelm the (small) infrastructure used for the demo services.

 - On left side of page, set the following options:
   - **Database**: Trino Vast Iceberg
   - **Schema**: social_media